TinkerTools/tinker-hp/LiveCOMS/README.md

 # LiveCOMS Paper
-Raising the Performance of the Tinker-HP Molecular Modeling Package on Intel's HPC Architectures: a Living Review [Article v1.0]
+Raising the Performance of the Tinker-HP Molecular Modeling Package [Article v1.0]

 Versions:

-Current Github version: Reviewed Preprint version 1.0 (08/08/2019)
+Current Github version: Final Preprint version 1.0 (09/14/2019)

 This living paper reviews the present High Performance Computing (HPC) capabilities of the Tinker-HP molecular modeling package.
 We focus here on the